Stadthaus Remembrance Site

 Opening hours

 Monday–Saturday, 10 am–5 pm.
-Closed on Sundays and holidays.
+Closed on Sundays, public holidays, as well as the 24. and 31.
+December.

 Admission is free.